GaloisInc/daedalus/docs-src/source/tutorial/extended-ex-chunks.rst

 PNG Chunks
 ----------

 Now that we can successfully parse any type of chunk data, we need only add in the metadata necessary for a complete chunk.
-A complete PNG chunk consists of the chunks length (as a 4-byte integer), the type of the chunk (which we need to interpret as a ``ChunkType``), the chunk data, and a CRC value.
+A complete PNG chunk consists of the chunk's length (as a 4-byte integer), the type of the chunk (which we need to interpret as a ``ChunkType``), the chunk data, and a CRC value.

 **Exercise:** Define a parser ``PNGChunk`` that takes a single argument, ``sig``, and returns a structure with the following fields: